Puna, Hawaii

 Puna is one of the 9 districts of Hawaii County on the Island of Hawaiʻi (Big Island; County of Hawaiʻi).
 It is located on the windward side (east side) of the island and shares borders with South Hilo district in the north and Kaʻū district in the west.
-With a size of just under 320,000 acre or 500 sq. miles.
-Puna is slightly smaller than the island of Kauaʻi.
+With a size of just under 320,000 acre or 500 sq. miles, Puna is slightly smaller than the island of Kauaʻi.

 Puna cropland supports floriculture, nurseries and macadamia nuts.
 Most of the state’s papayas crops are grown in the lower Puna area which is regarded as the best place in the Islands to grow the crop.

+The Puna District is subject to frequent lava eruptions and flows, which include the complete destruction of the community of Kapoho, a result of the devastating 2018 lower Puna eruption, as Puna is located on a volcanic rift zone of Kilauea Volcano.

 History

 Kingdom of Hawaii

 Kalama's map of 1837 shows that Puna was a Moku (traditional district) covering the southeastern corner of the island before the great mahele of the Hawaiian Kingdom.

 Recent lava activity

 Kīlauea is one of the world's most active volcanoes, and until August 2018 was continuously in action since 1983 along Kīlauea's East Rift Zone, and closely monitored by the Hawaii Volcano Observatory.
 The Royal Gardens subdivision and the villages of Kaimu and Kalapana were largely destroyed by lava flows and in the Fall of 2014, lava briefly touched the outskirts of Pahoa, the main village in Puna, before halting and seeking a new course south into the ocean at Kamokuna.

 Hawaii Volcanoes National Park, when constructed, had two entrances.
 The entrance from lower Puna was cut off in 1986, and several miles of the road along the ocean were covered by several flows that occurred over the course of the eruption.
 Millions of tourists came each year to witness the spectacle of a torrent of lava plunging into the sea and exploding as it hit the water.
 Lava flows continued to add new land to the old shoreline, often resulting in an unstable delta that periodically formed cracks and broke off into the sea; visitors were provided with viewing stations at a safe distance.